wiremock/wiremock/docs-v2/_docs/record-playback.md

 `filters` supports selection of requests to be recorded according to the same [request matcher](/docs/request-matching) format used elsewhere in WireMock.

 Additionally, when snapshotting the `ids` parameter allows specific serve events to be selected by ID.

+The `allowNonProxied` attribute, when set to `true` will cause requests that did not get proxied to a target service to be recorded/snapshotted.
+This is useful if you wish to "teach" WireMock your API by feeding it requests from your app that initially don't match a stub, then snapshotting to generate the correct stubs.

 ### Capturing request headers